 The rising cost of food products, transport equipment and metals means that manufacturers pass on the higher costs onto consumers.
 Due to the shortage of goods and services this has caused supply chain disruptions.
 This has impacted import & export over recent months, due to external factors such as the Russia-Ukraine conflict.

 Specific industries have been affected more than others and have been a cause of concern for businesses and consumers.
 The UK automotive output decreased by 100,000 cars in Q1 during 2022 as car production has been impacted by global supply chain problems.
 During economic challenges, business owners will need to find new ways of paying suppliers, employee salaries and invoices in order to cut costs.

 From an operational standpoint, it can be difficult for firms to pay for supplies during a short term period.
 Therefore, planning in advance can be beneficial as well as cost effective.
 Setting up a forward contract can be a great option to limit market disruption and stay on top of your budget by removing uncertainty.

 How our money transfer services can help you

-With the current uncertainty within the markets, it’s important to think ahead of your business activities and organise payment.
+With the current uncertainty within the markets, it’s important to think ahead of your business activities and organise payment for your import & export.
 Whether you’re looking to pay invoices to your suppliers or organise a mortgage payment, utilising online tools at CurrencyTransfer would be a good idea.

 Additionally, once you open an account with CurrencyTransfer, you’re allocated a personal relationship manager who will help you with your unique currency transfer requirements.
 Don’t hesitate to contact us if you need further information.